Azure/azure-sdk-for-js/documentation/Quickstart-on-how-to-write-tests.md

 This simple test creates a resource and checks that the service handles it correctly in the project `purview-catalog-rest`.
 Below are the steps:

 - Step 1: Create your test file and add one test case with resource creation, here we have purview catalog glossary test file `glossary.spec.ts` and one case named `Should create a glossary`.
-Or rename the `clinicalmatching.spec.ts` file and its case `sample test`.
+Or rename the `sampleTest.spec.ts` file and its case `sample test`.
 - Step 2: Add the utility method `createClient` in `public/utils/recordedClient.ts` to share the `PurviewCatalogClient` creation.
   - Call `createTestCredential` to init your credential and refer [here](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/test-utils/recorder/MIGRATION.md#aad-and-the-new-noopcredential) for more details
   - Wrap the `option` with test options by calling `recorder.configureClientOptions(options)`